-Tasting Tip: Invite your friends to join you for the Sunday Roast at Blacklock.
+Invite your friends to join you for the Sunday Roast at Blacklock.
 While a couple of people can hammer through the mountain of meat, the massive meal is best eaten by a crowd.
-Bring your friends!
-Bring your family!
-Come hungry!

-Prices are reasonable at just £20 per person for the All In feast with more beef, lamb and pork than mere mortals should eat at one sitting, though we sure had fun trying not to waste a precious morsel.
-Add a Cauliflower Cheese side for £4 and a Gin and Juice or two for £6.50 each, and the bank still won’t be broken.
+At the time of our first visit, prices were reasonable at just £20 per person for the All In feast with more beef, lamb and pork than mere mortals should eat at one sitting, though we sure had fun trying not to waste a precious morsel.
+After we added a Cauliflower Cheese side for £4 and a Gin and Juice or two for £6.50 each, our bank still wasn’t broken.

 The original Blacklock is located at 24 Great Windmill Street, London W1D 7LG, United Kingdom.